 I stood outside the door as I often did – trying to prepare myself for what was to occur.
 Pondering, “Had I made a mistake, was I wrong to come yet again?”
 The voices of so many ringing in my ears, “Why do you go, she doesn’t want you?”
 “Why do you put yourself through such pain?”
-“Let her long for you.” or “Tough love is what she needs not unconditional love.”
+“Let her long for you.” or “Tough love is what she needs – not unconditional love.”
 Their words left me wondering, was this too painful for me to endure?
 Does my presence even help?
 Was unconditional love even possible?

 Was unconditional love even possible?

 I hesitate before pushing the buzzer as my thoughts run over me.
-Feeling like a fool for coming back time after time – Who wants to be where one is not wanted?
+Feeling like a fool for coming back time after time – Who wants to be where one is not desired?

 Hesitating for a second and then I remembered, God had entrusted this child to me and this was not the time to give up.

 I rang the buzzer to be let in, and I waited.
 I had come to appreciate the locked door, and the time it took for someone to be summoned to unlock it.
 It gave me a few minutes to gather my thoughts and cry out to God one last time before entering.

 Please fill me today from head to toes with your love, your strength, your words, and your touch.
 Please give me deaf ears to the insults and meanness which will come today.
 Let me see her pain, her illness not her words or behavior.
 Give me the ability to love her like you would because I don’t have it on my own.
 Let me be the vessel where your love flows through to reach her.

-God, give me the strength and ability to love this child like you would.
+God, give me the strength and ability to love this child as you would.
 I want to – but I do not know if I am capable.
 Help me reach my child, so she knows she is not alone, we will not give up on her, and she is deeply loved.